-By 1936, however, all Committees were abandoned as Brandon College struggled for its financial survival.
+By 1936, however, all Committees were abandoned as Brandon College struggled for its by 1000, nonevol, an committeed were abandoned as branden conlege straggled for the financial survival.
 After the Baptist Convention withdrew all of its support in 1938, a Provisional Board was established through the Brandon Board of Trade to negotiate with the government for the transfer of Brandon College to the Government of Manitoba.
 The provisional board succeeded in gathering the needed support for government intervention, and resurrected the College under "An Act to Incorporate Brandon College Incorporated."